jimpick/sxg-republisher-extension/README.md

 =========================

-An demo extension that loads content from the *.ipfs.v6z.me subdomains using an IPFS gateway and [HTTP Signed Exchanges](https://developers.google.com/web/updates/2018/11/signed-exchanges).
+An demo extension that loads content from the *.ipfs.v6z.me subdomains using an IPFS gateway and Google Chrome [HTTP Signed Exchanges](https://developers.google.com/web/updates/2018/11/signed-exchanges).

-Install it and try to load this page:
+Install it ([manually, using developer mode](https://developer.chrome.com/extensions/getstarted#manifest)) and try to load this page:

 https://index-jimpick.ipfs.v6z.me/index.html